kee-org/www-kee-pm/content/_index.md

 ## Other applications

 <p>Modern web browsers aren't the only apps that can be enhanced by the Kee browser extension.
-You can find advice on how to use KeeFox (the older version of Kee) in Thunderbird and other older web browsers based on Mozilla Firefox in our <a href="https://forum.kee.pm">community forum</a>.</p>
+You can find advice on how to use KeeBird and KeeFox (an old version of Kee) in Thunderbird and other older web browsers based on Mozilla Firefox in our <a href="https://forum.kee.pm">community forum</a>.</p>

 <script>
     document.getElementById('show-full-pricing-details').addEventListener("click", function (e) {